• Skip to primary navigation

 We depend on the support of the local community to make these plans a reality.
 As OUWG enters its fourth decade and a new phase in its development, it has never been a better time to get involved.

-Because of the proximity of Boundary Brook Nature Park to the East Ward Allotments from which it was created over 30 years ago, the Park has to be a secure site, with OUWG members given a key upon joining.
+Because of the proximity of Boundary Brook Nature Reserve to the East Ward Allotments from which it was created over 30 years ago, the Reserve has to be a secure site, with OUWG members given a key upon joining.
 We have therefore made membership very affordable at just £5/year.

 Take a virtual tour of Boundary Brook